minnbanya/NLP-Project/README.md

 - Data Source and Preprocessing
 - NLP
     - Classification Part
-        - MLFlow will be used to save the model and see the performance of model (select the best performance model as our best model)
+        - MLflow will be used to save the models and see the performance of the models (select the best performance model as our best model)
     - LLM Part
         - Database will be split into vector stores
         - MLflow will be used for experiment logging and model integration